-Boston Terriers are not a high maintenance dog breed when it comes to grooming.
-However, regular grooming will ensure your dog’s health and will keep infections at bay.
+Following this grooming practice will ensure your Boston Terrier’s health and will keep infections at bay.

-Plus, a grooming routine is a great exercise to gain your dog’s trust and build a strong bond with your pooch (rather than another chore).
-Reward your Boston’s patience constantly during a grooming session with affection and some treats!
+A regular grooming routine is also a great exercise to gain your dog’s trust and build a strong bond with your pooch (rather than “another” chore).
+Remember to continuously reward your Boston’s patience during a grooming session with affection and some treats, especially at the start!

-Since Boston Terriers have a thin coat, it’s a good idea to avoid bristle brushes and use a rubber brush instead.
+Since Boston Terriers have a thin coat, it’s a good idea to avoid bristle brushes; use a rubber brush instead.
 This is a great tool to get rid of dead hairs and to also give your pooch a gentle massage whilst you are at it.

 First, you can start massaging your dog’s coat in circular motions.
 Apart from getting rid of loose dead hairs, this will help to stimulate the release of oil (which gives a clean sheen to the coat).

 Then finish by brushing in the direction of your dog’s hair.